wbic16/libphext/README.md

 libphext
 --------
 libphext is a C library that provides a reference parser for fetching text nodes from phext buffers.
+Support for writing directly to subspace coordinates will arrive after hello-phext (a rust implementation) is completed.

 Files
 -----